 The specific possibilities and obligations of the EU regulations to apply stricter rules, in order to adapt the capital requirement to the level of systemic risks in the country and to the risk in individual firms, presuppose that an authority is appointed to assess the level of such risks.
-In Sweden, FI has been appointed by the legislator to make such assessments and the ensuing decisions.
+In Sweden, FI is proposed to make such assessments and the ensuing decisions.